connexcs/docs/docs/customer/did.md

 For more details on these fields, see [**Media in Customer Routing**](https://docs.connexcs.com/customer/routing/#media).

-+ **RTP Proxy Mode**: If a connection via our service fails and relaxed is selected, it will automatically failover to backup.
++ **RTP Proxy Mode**: If relaxed is chosen and a connection through our service fails, it will automatically failover to backup.

     :material-menu-right: `Strict`- This will enforce the proxy engagement.

-    :material-menu-right: `Relaxed`- This will make every effort to connect to the RTP proxy; if it cannot, the calls will connect directly.
+    :material-menu-right: `Relaxed`- This will make every effort to connect to the RTP proxy; if it can't, the calls will connect directly.

 + **RTP Media Proxy**: The **recommended** RTP Media Proxy server is the **Closest (Elastic) Server**.
 The following options allow you to set the RTP media server for this route for this customer: